web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 ### Avoid excessive breadth

-Many algorithms operate on input that takes the form of a scalar value.
-When the set of values is finite, it can be tempting to test them all exhaustively.
+When the set of input values is finite, it can be tempting to test them all exhaustively.
 When the set is very large, test authors can reduce repetition by defining tests programmatically in loops.

 Using advanced control flow techniques to dynamically generate tests has a number of drawbacks.
 It makes the test suite more difficult to understand since readers have to mentally "unwind" the iteration to determine what is actually being verified.
 It also increases the risk of bugs in the tests.
 These bugs may not be obvious--they may not cause failures, and they may exercise fewer cases than intended.
+Finally, tests authored using this approach often have execution time requirements that outpaces their relative value.

-Generally speaking, such exhaustive approaches are unlikely to catch more bugs than a handful of carefully-chosen test cases.
-Although the risks of dynamic test generation may be tolerable in some specific cases, it's usually best to select the most interesting edge cases and move on.
+Such exhaustive approaches may not catch more bugs than a handful of carefully-chosen test cases.
+Although the risks of dynamic test generation may be tolerable in some specific cases, it's sometimes best to select the most interesting edge cases and move on.

 *Example* We can see this consideration in the very first step of the `Response` constructor from [the Fetch